fragwuerdig/hello-bare-metal/README.md

 A bare metal program featuring:

 - boot into x86-64bit mode with paging enabled
-- minimal bump allocator with identity mapping
+- kernel high-half relocation
+- kernel heap (currently only bump allocated)
-- interrupts (to be extended/configured properly)
+- interrupts enabled
-- cooperative multitasking
+- timer based preemptive multitasking
 - basic formatted vga output
+- some common kernel clib functions

 ... more to come.
 This is a hobby project to recall my times as embedded dev.
 Don't use it for any activities other than playing around.
 And certainly don't boot it on your actual machine :P